tclvisais a standard Tcl extension providing a binding

 functions typically block until IO buffer is full or “end-of-data” is

-command called without a buffer
+detected.
+For example, read command called without a buffer

 length specified on file channel blocks until entire file is read.
 It’s